-Interior Product Lines Description Cockpit Modules Visteon's Cockpit Modules incorporate the latest in driver information, entertainment, vehicle controls and climate control features and package a variety of structural, electronic and safety components.
+Visteon's Cockpit Modules incorporate the latest in driver information, entertainment, vehicle controls and climate control features and package a variety of structural, electronic and safety components.
 We provide our customers with a complete array of services including advanced engineering and computer-aided design, styling concepts and modeling and in-sequence delivery of manufactured parts.
-Visteon's Cockpit Modules incorporate our Instrument Panels which consist of a substrate and the Door Modules Console Modules optional assembly of structure, ducts, registers, passenger airbag system (integrated or conventional), finished panels and the glove box assembly.
+Visteon's Cockpit Modules incorporate our Instrument Panels which consist of a substrate and the optional assembly of structure, ducts, registers, passenger airbag system (integrated or conventional), finished panels and the glove box dissembly of statement assembly.

 Visteon provides a wide range of door trim panels and modules as well as a variety of interior trim products.

 Visteon's consoles deliver flexible and versatile storage options to the consumer.
 The modules are interchangeable units and offer consumers a wide range of storage options that can be tailored to their individual needs.